Sony PS-LX310BT Review: The Turntable for People Who Hate Setup

 Sony PS-LX310BT Review (Quick Take)

-If you want the easiest first turntable, the Sony PS-LX310BT is a front-runner.
+If you want the easiest first turntable, the Sony PS-LX310BT is a solid front-runner.

-It nails the beginner experience: automatic operation, a legit built-in preamp with adjustable gain, and rock-solid Bluetooth that “just connects.”
-Wired into decent powered speakers, it sounds warm, clean, and way better than any suitcase player.
+It nails the beginner experience: automatic operation, a built-in preamp, and the convenience of bluetooth.
+It’s a great first record player, and way better than any suitcase player.

-The trade-off is upgrade ceiling—there’s no adjustable counterweight or anti-skate to fine-tune cartridges down the road.
-If you value simple and stable over tweakable and upgradable, this deck makes a ton of sense.
+The trade-off is upgrade ceiling, there’s no adjustable counterweight or anti-skate to fine-tune cartridges down the road.
+If you value simple and stable over tweakable and upgradable, this record player makes a ton of sense.

 Mini-FAQ